rifatr/Budget/README.md

 ### Adding Widget to Home Screen
 1. Long press on your home screen
 2. Tap "Widgets"
-3. Find "Budget Tracker" in the list
+3. Find "ManiTrack" in the list
 4. Drag the "Expense Widget" to your home screen
 5. Widget appears as a compact blue circular button